-Alright team leaders, chances are, you’re here to understand what employee pulse surveys are.
-Or how to implement them into your workflow.
+Alright team leaders – let’s assume you’re here to understand what employee pulse surveys are, or how to implement them into your workflow.
 Or, maybe you’re seeking ways to:

-Whatever your need case may be, we’re here to give you the rundown on pulse surveys – which ultimately help all of the above.
-We’ll dive into what they are and how to use them for improving your overall organizational culture.
+Whatever your need case may be, we’re here to give you the rundown on employee pulse surveys, with the goal to satisfy the list above.
+We’ll dive into what pulse surveys are and how to use them for improving overall organizational culture.

-Click & Skip.
-Head straight to the content you want to see.
-Our ultimate guide includes:
+Click & Skip: head straight to the content you want to see.
+This ultimate guide includes:

 - Team Engagement Ideas